 So instead of focusing on the academics, the aim was to really get my daughter into Chinese pop cultural conversations.

-Boost your kids’ confidence and creativity in both Chinese and English—by reading and drawing funny bilingual comics with the Dim Sum Warriors Club!
+Boost your kids’ confidence and creativity in Chinese and English with —

 How did you decide on what resources, experiences and tutoring to choose for your kids?